jamiebrwr/The-Market/wp-content/plugins/nice-login-register-widget/readme.txt

 In order to enable the shortcode, you will have to go to the Widget menu under Appearances, then drag and drop the nice login widget into the custom widget area entitled Nice Login Widget Shortcode.
 Once in this is completed, you will be able to insert this widget area by using the [sp_login_shortcode] shortcode.

-= Why can't I see the "don’t have an account?" link? = In order to see this link you have to enable the "Anyone can register" option.
+= Why can't I see the "donï¿½t have an account?" link? = In order to see this link you have to enable the "Anyone can register" option.
 This option is  found in Settings under the General section.

 = Will this work with my other plugins, such as "Limit Login Attempts" =